After the Avatar: Tilly Norwood and the Representation Market

 The job-displacement dimension of Norwood’s story is not peripheral to art; it is central.
 The contemporary art ecosystem runs on precarious labour—fabricators, installers, editors, photographers, assistants, freelancers.
 Generative AI threatens to restructure not only who gets paid, but what counts as work.

 In visual terms, Norwood crystallises a new dispute over likeness.
-Historically, the right to one’s image has been tied to privacy, publicity and consent.
-Generative systems destabilise those terms by allowing likeness to be approximated without being copied, and by producing faces that feel familiar without belonging to anyone at all.
+Historically, the right to one’s image has been tied to laws around privacy, publicity and copyright.
+Generative systems destabilise those terms by allowing likeness to be approximated without being copied–by producing faces that feel familiar without belonging to anyone at all.
+The “human look” becomes raw material.

 The image after the human